Fast Radio Bursts in the Era of the Vera C. Rubin Observatory's Legacy Survey of Space and Time: Parameter estimation with photo-z

 \section{Parameter estimation with photo-z}

 The majority of cosmological studies with FRB host galaxies utilise spectroscopic redshifts.
-However, Rubin will provide only photometric redshifts, the estimation of which is currently in development \citep[e.g.][]{2025arXiv250502928T} --- however, initial studies with the DP1 data are very promising,\footnote{\url{https://sitcomtn-154.lsst.io/} } although due to a limited training sample, the photometric redshift estimates are not robust past z$\sim$1.5, and we further caution that the magnitude distribution of the DP1 photo-z test is not representative of the full LSST magnitude-limited sample, and due to the limited data volume, the test set was not reweighted to match the test set to the LSST distribution. \citep{2025arXiv251007370Z}.
+However, Rubin will provide only photometric redshifts, the estimation of which is currently in development \citep[e.g.][]{2026OJAp....958200R} --- however, initial studies with the DP1 data are very promising,\footnote{\url{https://sitcomtn-154.lsst.io/} } although due to a limited training sample, the photometric redshift estimates are not robust past z$\sim$1.5, and we further caution that the magnitude distribution of the DP1 photo-z test is not representative of the full LSST magnitude-limited sample, and due to the limited data volume, the test set was not reweighted to match the test set to the LSST distribution \citep{2025arXiv251007370Z}.
 In this DP1 study, six different algorithms for determining photo-zs from Rubin DP1 data, covering the Extended Chandra Deep Field South, are tested against spec-zs.
 All algorithms tested had broadly similar performance, generating approximately 10–20\% outliers with large ($\delta$z / (1+z) > 0.15) redshift errors \citep{2025arXiv251007370Z}.
-Here, we arbitrarily use the kNN algorithm, which showed a characteristic rms error in $z_{\rm photo}-z_{\rm spec}$ of $\sigma_z=0.035$ when excluding outliers, as a typical value.
+Here, we arbitrarily use a k nearest neighbour (kNN) algorithm \citep{2026OJAp....958200R}, which showed a characteristic rms error in $z_{\rm photo}-z_{\rm spec}$ of $\sigma_z=0.035$ when excluding outliers, as a typical value.
 This error is consistent with other studies, e.g., \cite{2018PASJ...70S...9T}.
 However, we note that DP1 has particularly shallow $u$ and $y$ bands, and the increased depth of these bands in full survey should reduce the number of outliers.

 To determine the effect of such errors on cosmological parameter estimation, we first generate a mock FRB sample, and then use this to estimate Hubble's Constant, $H_0$.
 While this is an overly simplified analysis, we aim only to get a characteristic order-of-magnitude estimate in the uncertainty due to the use of photo-zs rather than spec-zs.
+In particular, we assume that the magnitude threshold required to estimate a photometric redshift is identical to that required to identify a host galaxy.
+In reality, it is likely that faint galaxies may not be detected in Rubin's $u$-band, increasing $\sigma_z$ for that subset --- thus, our analysis should be updated to reflect this once photometric redshift determination with LSST is more mature.